We invested in our students and community by eliminating student debt.

 Our students have the will to succeed and North Shore has many ways to help.

-North Shore Community College has used $1.2 million in federal Higher Education Emergency Relief Funds to erase college debt for students whose lives have been disrupted by the COVID-19 pandemic, many of whom are facing significant financial challenges and struggling to make ends meet.
+North Shore Community College has used $1.2 million in federal Higher Education Emergency Relief Funds to erase college debt for students, many of whom are facing significant financial challenges and struggling to make ends meet.

 To date, the funding has assisted 503 students, with an average balance due of $1,215.
 Of the students who benefitted from this assistance, 60% are students of color, 58% are female, and all are residents of Massachusetts and the North Shore.